 The Lavin-Bernick Center for University Life is a focal point for campus life with comfortable study spaces, multiple dining options, a bookstore and other retail shops.
 It's also the home for student organizations and many of the departments that provide student services.

 Our on-campus clinic, pharmacy and counseling staff keep students healthy in mind and body.
-Preventative healthcare, health promotion programs, urgent care and referral coordination are just a few of the services they offer.
+Primary and preventive healthcare, health promotion programs, and referral coordination are just a few of the services they offer.
 If at any time you encounter a challenge you're not sure how to handle, Student Resources and Support Services is here for you.
 Their services include student conduct as well as case management and victim support services.

 If you have had accommodations in the past or need them at any time while you are at Tulane, the Goldman Center for Student Accessibility can assist you.
 They are committed to providing equal access and a friendly environment for all who work or study here.